OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/upgradeReport.md

 * Configuration of the lifecycle management using Provision, Deploy, and Publish are now fully customizable and expressed in `teamsapp.local.yml` and `teamsapp.yml`.
 [More info](https://aka.ms/teamsfx-v5.0-guide#project-files)
 * Configuration and values that were saved in `.fx/config` and `.fx/state` are now handled with environment files and saved to `/env` by default.
 [More info](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)
 * The changes to use environment files give greater flexibility of configuring which resources are used to provision, but may require some manual steps when creating new environments.
 [More info](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)
-* Teams Toolkit no longer prompts you for which environment to use when using the Launch targets in `launch.json`.
-You can edit `.vscode/launch.json` and configure which environments are used.
-[More info](https://aka.ms/teams-toolkit-5.0-upgrade#launch-your-app)

 If you're using APIM:
 * You need to provide values to `APIM__PUBLISHEREMAIL` and the `APIM__PUBLISHERNAME` environment variables.
 [More info](https://aka.ms/teams-toolkit-5.0-upgrade#provision-apim-service)